Safety in Colombia

 To avoid the risk of being drugged with Scopolamine, I advise you not to accept a drink offered by someone you don't know, even if she's a beautiful, sexy Colombian (a story that has already happened to several tourists).

-- Always be vigilant: you may be on vacation, but that doesn't mean you should let your guard down.
+- Always remain vigilant: you may be on vacation, but that doesn't mean you should relax your vigilance.
 Always observe the people around you.

 Practical travel guide Colombia